kubernetes/website/content/en/docs/concepts/overview/_index.md

   Delivery, and Deployment (CI/CD) workflows are determined by organization cultures and preferences as well as technical requirements.
-* Does not provide application-level services, such as middleware (for example, message buses), data-processing frameworks (for example, Spark), databases (for example, MySQL), caches, nor cluster storage systems (for example, Ceph) as built-in services.
+* Does not provide application-level services, such as middleware (for example, message buses), data-processing frameworks (for example, Spark), databases (for example, MySQL), caches, or cluster storage systems (for example, Ceph) as built-in services.
 Such components can run on Kubernetes, and/or can be accessed by applications running on Kubernetes through portable mechanisms, such as the [Open Service Broker](https://openservicebrokerapi.org/).